anvilproject/anvil-portal/content/data/data-submission.md

-# Data Submission
+# Submiting Data to AnVIL

 AnVIL aims to host data sets of high value to the biomedical research community, serving basic research as well as clinical research.
 AnVIL is open to hosting additional data sets, including public access and restricted access data.

-##Submission Opportunities

-###Eligibility
+##Starting the Data Submission Process

+To begin the process of submitting data to AnVIL and confirm eligibility:

-Data submitters must complete the [AnVIL Dataset Onboarding Application](https://docs.google.com/forms/d/e/1FAIpQLSe3NViQ8bTkXexqJ7QukcIcSwe1OLlIirScvaP7YXq4TMqa7A/viewform) for evaluation by the AnVIL Data Ingestion Committee.
+1. Complete our [AnVIL Dataset Onboarding Application](https://docs.google.com/forms/d/e/1FAIpQLSe3NViQ8bTkXexqJ7QukcIcSwe1OLlIirScvaP7YXq4TMqa7A/viewform) for evaluation by the AnVIL Data Ingestion Committee.

-###Contact us
-We strongly encourage people to contact the AnVIL team with any questions you have regarding data deposition, we are happy to answer questions or help determine if the AnVIL is the right place for your data.
-Contact us at: [help@lists.anvilproject.org](mailto:help@anvilproject.org).
+2. [Contact](mailto:help@anvilproject.org) the AnVIL team with any questions you have regarding data deposition.
+We are happy to answer questions or help determine if the AnVIL is the right place for your data.

 ##Minimal Ingestion Information